matheushsilverio/sls-ts-restapi-dynamodb/README.md

 # Typescript REST API Serverless

-This project was developed as part of the Code Challenge for Serverless Guru and serves as a base template for building a **TypeScript REST API** using Serverless Framework and DynamoDB.
 It provides a well-structured, scalable, and maintainable foundation for developing serverless applications.

-### Food delivery example

-The API is structured around a food delivery system, serving as a practical example to demonstrate best practices in serverless development, including:
+The API is structured around a CRUD system, serving as a practical example to demonstrate best practices in serverless development, including:

 - Dynamoose ORM for DynamoDB integration;
 - Zod for request validation;